 - August 1971: Rupee pegged to gold/dollar

-- 1971-1979: Rupee got overvalued due to import substitution by Indian government
+- 1971-1979: The rupee got overvalued due to import substitution by the Indian government

-- 1972: UK floats pound, India continued rupee pegged with pound
+- 1972: The UK floats pound, India continued rupee pegged with a pound

-- 1975: India links Rupee with basket of major currencies
+- 1975: India links Rupee with a basket of major currencies

 - 1991: Rupee devalued by 18-19% due to economic troubles

 - 1992: Dual exchange rate, LERMS (Liberalised Exchange Rate Management System)